Do Bigha Zamin: Songs

 The music for the film was composed by Salil Chowdhury, with lyrics written by Shailendra.
-In an interview with All India Radio, Chowdhury described the tune for "Apni Kahani Chod Ja – Dharti kahe pukaar ke" having been inspired by a Red Army march song as well as influenced by Bhairavi (hence the added stanza and Aalap at the beginning of the song), thus giving it a Komal Gandhara (Ga) lilt to make it softer.
+In an interview with All India Radio, Chowdhury described the tune for "Dharti Kahe Pukar Ke" having been inspired by a Red Army march song as well as influenced by Bhairavi (hence the added stanza and Aalap at the beginning of the song), thus giving it a Komal Gandhara (Ga) lilt to make it softer.